 - Have you ever been hospitalized because of your anemia?

 - Do you have any other major health problems, or do you smoke?

 - Are you taking any medications?

-The treatment and medication for iron deficiency anemia depends on the underlying cause although it is common to receive iron supplements or iron through an IV.
+The treatment and medication for iron deficiency anemia depends on the underlying cause, although receiving iron supplements or iron through an IV is common.

 Life Insurance Quotes for Iron Deficiency Anemia

-When insurers see a deficiency, they will determine your rating based on how low your levels are below normal.
-While each company uses slightly different standards, use these general rules as a prediction of your future rating.
+When insurers see a deficiency, they will determine your rating based on your below-average levels.
+While each company uses slightly different standards, use these general rules to predict your future rating.

 Preferred Plus: Usually impossible for an applicant with a current deficiency.
 Once an applicant’s levels return to normal, they may be able to get this rating.

 Preferred: Possible in rare cases for an applicant with iron deficiency anemia.
 The applicant’s levels should be very close to normal, the cause of the deficiency can’t be serious, and the applicant would need to be in near-perfect health to get this rating.

 Standard: Best likely rating for applicants with iron deficiency anemia.
 Males can qualify for this rating with a hemoglobin level of 12.0 g/dl or higher, and females can qualify with a hemoglobin level of 10.0 g/dl (11.0 g/dl if they are menopausal).